ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 🔥 News

+- *2024.11*: &nbsp;🎉🎉 Two papers were accepted to KDD 2025!
+Congratulations to Prof. Jingrui He's group at UIUC!
+- *2024.10*: &nbsp;🎉🎉 Honored to be selected for funding by GDSTC General Program.
+- *2024.09*: &nbsp;🎉🎉 Two papers were accepted to NeurIPS 2024!
-- *2024.06*: &nbsp;🎉🎉 Honored to receive the proposal grant RGC Early Career Scheme 2425.
+- *2024.06*: &nbsp;🎉🎉 Honored to receive the proposal grant RGC Early Career Scheme.
 - *2023.09*: &nbsp;🎉🎉 One paper was accepted to NeurIPS 2023!
 Congratulations to Xiaoyuan and other collaborators from Prof. Qingfu Zhang's group at CityU!
 - *2023.07*: I am looking for self-motivated **(visiting) Ph.D. students / (remote) research assistants** to work with me on machine learning.
 Fellowships / salaries are provided to qualified candidates.
 Any interested applicants can directly send me your **CV** and a brief introduction to your **research interest** to "ychen.stat.ML@outlook.com".
 Please refer to the [Zhihu post](https://zhuanlan.zhihu.com/p/651070296) for more details.
-- *2023.04*: &nbsp;🎉🎉 I will join CS @ Hong Kong Baptist University as an assistant professor in Fall 2023.
+- *2023.04*: &nbsp;🎉🎉 I will join CS (and Math) @ Hong Kong Baptist University as an assistant professor in Fall 2023.
 - *2023.04*: &nbsp;🎉🎉 Two papers were accepted to ICML 2023!

 # 📝 Publications